 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-Made in Israel
+Made in Italy.

 Made in Israel.

-Material: sterling silver with 9K gold accents (letters)
+Material: sterling silver with black enamel

-Height: 1.5 inch (4 cm)
+Height: 1.5 inches

 Mezuzah necklace with chain in three designs